aliamiryan99/Financial-NN-Prediction-Interpretability/README.md

 Welcome to the **Financial Volume Prediction Project**!
 This project focuses on predicting trading volume in financial markets using various Neural Networks and Machine Learning models implemented in Python 3.9.20.
 The primary goal is to analyze and forecast the volume of financial instruments, which is crucial for traders and financial analysts.

-We utilize models like LSTM (Long Short-Term Memory), BiLSTM (Bidirectional LSTM), among others, to predict future trading volumes based on historical data.
 The results are visualized using the Bokeh library, providing interactive and dynamic plots for better insight into model performance and predictions.

 ## Requirements